0mar5herif/Assignment-TS/readme.md

 1. For parallel execution, run the test via `npx playwright test artwork-test-parallel.spec.ts`
 2. For normal/sequential (non-parallel) execution, run the test via `npx playwright test artwork-test-sequential.spec.ts`

+### Known Issues

+1. WebKit tests fail due to API requests not returning any response (unknown if this is a bug or issue with the test code itself)

+### Console Messages

+1. Submit Artwork tests will log the test data used in the console
+2. Warning Code 1: This message simply notifies the user that the artwork name created in the first test case "Submit Artwork test" was not found.
+This is most likely because the artwork name might be outdated or this is your first time running the test on this machine.